On this page I post some of my adventures around New Mexico, the Southwest, and beyond.

 Find the full description on AllTrails HERE.

-Ellis Trail, North Sandia Peak, main Sandia Peak.
+Ellis Trail, North Sandia Peak, main Sandia Peak, summer of 2020.

 Started out at the Ellis Trail parking lot and then meandered between Ellis Trail and the trails between North Sandia Peak and the main Sandia Peak.